HeyM1ke/ValorantStreamOverlay/README.md

   <br>
 </h1>

-<h4 align="center">A Valorant Program that runs on your computer and acts like an overlay for OBS</h4>
+<h4 align="center">A Valorant Program that runs on your computer AND acts like an overlay for OBS</h4>

 <p align="center">
   </a>